cudoventures/terraform-provider-cudo/docs/data-sources/vm.md

 ### Optional

-- `metadata` (Map of String) The amount of memory allocated to the VM instance.
+- `metadata` (Map of String) The key value pairs to associate with the VM.
 - `project_id` (String) The unique identifier of the project the VM is in.

 ### Read-Only